Sunny has had a tough couple weeks—she had a double ear infection and has had a bad case of the ick the last four days.

 (Story paused so two children could pretend to be freaked-out penguins and laugh

-—and one of them could have a coughing fit)
+—and one could have a coughing fit)

 “And the ice hit the land so hard that the penguin and Super Sunny flew through the air and knocked over all four hundred penguins who were waiting there, just like bowling pins.
 And every single penguin looked up at the sky and said, Bless you.”